heritage-happenings/heritage-happenings.github.io/pages/2022-Letter-to-My-Younger-Self.md

 ## Quotes

 * Jim Rohn: "Take care of your body.
 It's the only place you have to live."
+* Anne Morris: "Growing old is like being nibbled to death by a goldfish"
+* Terry Moughn
+  * Question: How does it feel being 90?
+  * Answer: It feels like 95

 ## Carrots